Instituto Nacional Mejía

 Instituto Nacional Mejía is a public secondary educational institution of Quito.
 It was founded on June 1, 1897 by Eloy Alfaro Delgado, then president of Ecuador.

-Mission

-According to its authorities, the mission of the institution is as follows:

-"It [the Instituto Nacional Mejía] is a secular and experimental High School that educates, prepares and graduates its students with a critical - reflexive mind, and provides them with a scientific Humanist instruction with a view towards social change and national development".

-Motto

-The school motto is the Latin phrase Per aspera ad astra ("through hardships to the stars").

 History

 Eloy Alfaro and the founding of the Instituto Nacional Mejía

 The Liberal Revolution of 1895 marked the beginning of a period of numerous reforms and important modernisation efforts in Ecuador.
 One of the most influential and famous leading figures of the Revolution was Eloy Alfaro, who would subsequently serve as President of Ecuador for two, non-consecutive, terms until his assassination in 1912.
 Under his direction, the Ecuadorian government started a series of important works such as the completion of the Trans-Andean Railway connecting Quito and Guayaquil.
 Furthermore, the new Liberal government unfolded a process of secularisation of the state.
 This is instanciated at the educational level in the construction of several of the first secular educational institutions of the country, the clearest example of this being the foundation of the Instituto Nacional Mejía on June 1, 1897 by Alfaro's orders.
 Other important educational institutions founded by Alfaro include a School of Beaux Arts, the second foundation of the National Conservatory of Music of Ecuador, and the Manuela Cañizares High School.